cathyxiong/RPi_ADXL/README.md

 # 2.0 Installing RPi_ADXL Dependencies
-RPi_ADXL uses two other modules in order to work (that is not included in the source), which is used for its ability to upload files via SCP to a remote server by Python3.
+RPi_ADXL uses THREE other modules in order to work (that is not included in the source), which is used for its ability to upload files via SCP to a remote server by Python3.

+- plumbum
+- git
+- screen

-One of the modules is called `plumbum` and is only available via another package-installer `pip`.
+#####A: One of the modules is called `plumbum` and is only available via another package-installer `pip`.
 Therefore you must install it in these steps (to also ensure that you are downloading the Python3 version of plumbum):

 1. Install pip3.2 by running `sudo apt-get install python3-pip`
 2. Install plumbum by running `sudo pip-3.2 install plumbum`

-The second module is `git` which we use to push/pull updates to our master repository online on GitHub.
+#####B: The second module is `git` which we use to push/pull updates to our master repository online on GitHub.
 Install like so:

 1. Run `sudo apt-get install git`

-Done.
-For future reference, the RPi_ADXL website is located here: https://github.com/theSpeare/RPi_ADXL
+#####C: The third module is 'screen' which is used to keep sessions persistent even after logging out of our ssh session

+1. Run `sudo apt-get install screen`

 This completes the Raspberry Pi setup.